Inquisitive-Learners/lessons-content/science-and-technology/year-2/exploring-pushes-and-pulls/exploring-pushes-and-pulls.md

 Duration: 15 minutes
 Checkpoint: This activity is an opportunity to make an informal assessment of a student's ability to identify a force as a push or a pull.

+**ACTIVITY 7:**
+Description: Students consider how many action words describe forces in everyday scenarios.
+They act out and sort the provided verbs into push and pull.
+PART 1:
+[Plain Text] Many action words are used to describe forces.

+PART 2:
+[Instruction Box] Select four of the action words from the sorting activity to complete the cards.

+ * Record the action.

+ * Draw a picture showing the action.

+ * Label it as a push or a pull.

+ * Draw an arrow to show the direction of the force.

+Differentiation: Blue Square - The blue square represents deeper learning activities.
+They take thinking to the next level and require more time, effort and sometimes research.
+Duration: 15 minutes

+**ACTIVITY 8:**
+Description: Students draw and label two non-living things that can move objects using a push or a pull.
+[Statement Box] Objects can be pushed and pulled by living and non-living things.

+Differentiation: Black Diamond - The black diamond represents challenging activities.
+They require extended critical and creative thinking.
+Duration: 10 minutes

 ## Lesson URL